nimarion/promcord/README.md

 4. Rename the `docker-compose.yml.localsample` to `docker-compose.yml`.
 5. Run the Docker App with `docker-compose up -d`.
 6. Navigate to http://localhost:80 to access Grafana.
 Follow [this](https://grafana.com/docs/guides/getting_started/) guide to configure your Grafana server.
 Prometheus will be added as a datasource in Grafana automatically.
 7. That's it!
-To simplify the creation of Grafana Dashboards, you can download a ready-made dashboard [here](grafana.json) to [import it into Grafana](https://grafana.com/docs/grafana/latest/reference/export_import/)
+To simplify the creation of Grafana Dashboards, one has been added to Grafana automatically; however, you can remove it by removing the `/.provisioning/dashboards/grafana.json` file.

 #### Docker Installation (production install)